A. Type of Contribution

 Al Gizzai Journal promotes the sound development of public health nutrition by the publication of original research papers.

 B. Preparation and Submission of a Manuscript

 - Manuscripts should be written by two or more authors.
 Manuscripts written by a single author will not be processed.

 - Manuscripts should be typed on one side of the paper and in 1-column format with 1.5 spacing throughout.

 - Paper size is A4 and a 2.0 cm margin of the page is desirable.
 Use the font “Times New Roman” 12 pt.

 - Manuscripts should not occupy more than 10 pages in length of the journal sheet (5000 words of the manuscript).

 - All tables and figures should be typed on separate pages and be numbered according to their sequence in the text.

 - Standard International (SI) units should be used.
 Weights and measures should be expressed in the metric system and temperatures in the Celsius scale.

-- The manuscript that does not fulfill the requirements will not be processed any further.
+- Manuscripts that do not fulfill the requirements will not be processed any further